Lex Plautia Papiria: Provisions

-While the complete original text of the law has never been recovered, Cicero stated several of the provisions of the law in his Pro Archia Poeta Oratio:
+While the complete original text of the law does not survive, Cicero stated several of the provisions of the law in his Pro Archia:

-Thus, an individual had to meet three conditions to become a Roman citizen under the newly created law: he must claim citizenship in an Italian city that was a Roman ally, he must have already established residence there before the passing of this law and he must then present himself to a praetor within sixty days to be considered for citizenship.
-Unlike the Lex Julia, which granted citizenship only to entire cities, the Lex Papiria Plautia could be used to grant citizenship to individuals as well.
+Thus, an individual had to meet three conditions to become a Roman citizen under the newly created law: he must claim citizenship in an Italian city that was a Roman ally, he must have already established residence there before the passing of this law, and he must then present himself to a praetor within sixty days to be considered for citizenship.
+Unlike the lex Julia, which granted citizenship only to entire cities, the lex Papiria Plautia could be used to grant citizenship to individuals as well.

 Effects

 Demonstrating its use in granting citizenship to an individual, the law was used as justification for bestowing citizenship upon Aulus Licinius Archias.
 Archias, a Greek poet, was accused of assuming his citizenship illegally.
-However, in Pro Archia, Cicero used, among other reasons, the Lex Plautia Papiria to uphold the legitimacy of Archias’ citizenship.
+However, in Pro Archia, Cicero used, among other reasons, the lex Plautia Papiria to uphold the legitimacy of Archias' citizenship.

-The law, however, was ineffective at persuading confederate towns and at ending the war.
-By placing the newly admitted citizens into new tribes instead of assimilating them into previously established tribes, the laws made the votes of the new citizens virtually worthless.
-Thus, Italian confederates had little incentive to stop fighting against Rome.
-Although it is also worth noting the significant benefits brought aside from suffrage (protection from mistreatment during military service, improved legal rights, and for the rich, chances to bid for lucrative tax farming contracts) which may for many have been most significant.